labordynamicsinstitute/ldilab-manual/11-02-workflow-prepare.md

 :::{tab-item} CCSS

-- [ ] Clone the Bitbucket repository onto the computer you are working on
+- [ ] Clone the Bitbucket repository onto the CCSS server you are working on
   ```
   git clone https://yourname@bitbucket.org/aeaverification/aearep-xxx.git
   ```